guptadeepak8/rockpapersiccor/docs/exapmle/example.md

 ## Another Section

 This sentence contains a lexical illusion.
-It's it interesting?
+It's its interesting?